This blog may contain affiliate links. Read our disclosure policy for more info.

 If swimming with turtles is a little scary for you or you’d just love to support a good cause, then I highly recommend visiting a turtle hatchery.
 In Sri Lanka, turtle eggs are highly sought after by poachers and as such, the eggs need to be protected.

-Turtle hatcheries are the perfect place for the young turtles to hatch in a safe place and then be released.
-At the hatcheries, you can not only learn about the turtles, but also see rescued turtles who are being nursed back to good health before being released back into the wild.
+Turtle hatcheries are the perfect place for young turtles to hatch in a safe place and then be released.
+At the hatcheries, you can not only learn about the turtles but also see rescued turtles.
+These turtles are being nursed back to good health before being released back into the wild.

 There are hatcheries throughout the southwest coast near Hikkaduwa, Mirissa, Unawatuna, and Galle.
 The entrance fee is usually by donation and goes directly to funding the projects.